 Making bacteria that produce fuel

 Julian Eaton-Rye and Ryan Hill (University of Otago) study Synechocystis sp.
 PCC 6803.
 This is a bacterium that – like plants – uses the energy of sunlight to produce sugars (the process of photosynthesis).
-By introducing genes that encode metabolic enzymes into Synechocystis, Julian and Ryan have given the bacteria the ability to convert these sugars into butanol.
+By introducing genes that encode metabolic enzymes14 into Synechocystis, Julian and Ryan have given the bacteria the ability to convert these sugars into butanol.

 Making bacteria that produce tools for bioremediation

 Working with Bernd Rehm (Massey University) and colleagues, the scientists cloned the gene encoding the NemA enzyme alongside another gene from the bacterium Ralstonia eutropha.
-The second gene encoded an enzyme that makes a form of bioplastic.
+The second gene encoded an enzyme that makes a form of bioplastic20.
 They then expressed the two genes as a single protein in E. coli.
 The result?
 Bioplastic ‘beads’ that had NemA displayed on their surface.

 The NemA bioplastic beads can be easily purified away from the bacteria they were made in, then used separately to detoxify hexavalent chromium.
-This way, the modified E. coli are producing a new detoxifying compound but are not themselves being released into the environment.
+This way, the modified E. coli are producing a new detoxifying compound21 but are not themselves being released into the environment.

 Useful links